2019 Staff Council Representative Elections

 Staff Council Representative Elections Process and Eligibility

-Upcoming Staff Council Representative Vacancies, 2018-2021 Term
+Upcoming Staff Council Representative Vacancies, 2019-2022 Term

-- Extension: 1 Representative, 3 year term
+- College of Nursing & Health Sciences - 1 representative, 3 year term

-- Finance: 1 Representative, 3 year term
+- Research & Graduate Studies - 1 representative from Research, 3 year term

 (If there is currently no vacancy in your unit, consider getting involved with one of the Staff Council Standing Committees instead!)